hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

     }
     ```

--   `accelerator_to_shortacc` is a more tricky table.
+-   `accelerator_to_longacc` is a more tricky table.
 It is used in the mapping from data
     read from the output of `lspci` to accelerator names, but the keys are not currently the
     values read with `lspci`.
 These values are hard coded in the routine that does detect
     the accelerator.